Jean-Louis Morin (porcelain painter)

 Jean-Louis Morin (1732-1787) was a French porcelain painter who worked at the Sèvres Porcelain Manufactory from 1754 to 1787.
-He was a specialist in figure painting known for his deceptions of military and marine scenes which he painted on useful wares, as well as ornamental and flower vases.
+He was a specialist in figure painting known for his depictions of military and marine scenes which he painted on useful wares, as well as ornamental and flower vases.
 Unusually he used his own sketches for the design of the paintings.
 His artist's signature featured a scrolling upper or lower cased letter M.